hyperknot/open-protector-standard/problems_solutions.md

 This area clearly has to be tolerable: this is exactly what NASA arrived at as a design for their future ejector seats.

-From the red graph, we can see that:
+Let's look at the values in the red area and above:

-- ~24 G is tolerable for up to 0.5 sec = 500 ms. This is way above anything we can possibly get in a 1.6-meter drop test.
+- ~24 G is tolerable for up to 0.5 sec = 500 ms.
-- The NASA injury limit for 50 ms is ~42 G. We'll see that it's simply impossible to reach this with the proposed jerk limits.
+- The NASA injury limit for 50 ms is ~42 G.

+The 24 G value is way above anything we can possibly get in a 1.6-meter drop test.
+The 42 G value is irrelevant as we'll never have 42 G with low jerk limits.

 Meanwhile, the current EN test limits are already 20× (!) stricter compared to the NASA values: only 25 ms is allowed above 20 G.